 - Perseverance of the Saints: “A person who is elected by God will persevere in faith and will not permanently deny Christ or turn away from Him.”

-- No point in sharing the Gospel: If you think about the Gospel from the Calvinist perspective, Jesus only came to save the elect, only the elect will go to the eternal after party called Heaven, and only the elect will get saved.
+If you think about the Gospel from the Calvinist perspective, Jesus only came to save the elect, only the elect will go to Heaven, and only the elect will get saved.
 So then sharing the Gospel becomes useless and pointless because those who are predestined to go to Heaven will go to Heaven and those who are predestined to go to Hell will go to Hell, while at the same time you have no say in the matter.
-As George L. Bryson put it in his book, The Five Points of Calvinism, “You will be saved or damned for all eternity because you were saved or damned from all eternity.”
+As Bryson put it in his book, The Five Points of Calvinism, “You will be saved or damned for all eternity because you were saved or damned from all eternity.”
 (Bryson, 121).
-Now to me this is absolute insanity!
-How is it that the Gospel, one of the Essentials of Christianity, is completely powerless?!
-Yet Paul, consistently emphasizes its power throughout his Pauline letters in the Bible.
-Again, this is something I cannot ignore when it comes to Calvinism.
+Although some of the most prominent preachers have been Calvinists like Charles Spurgeon, their actions are not logically consistent with determinism.
+It is the equivalent of preaching to tombstones because no matter what some people are just doomed to damnation because it somehow glorifies God.

-- God is the author of evil: If God is completely sovereign, then from the Calvinistic perspective God is the author of evil because He brought it into existence.
-This goes against everything that characterizes God as worthy of worship and completely good!
+If God is completely sovereign, then from the Calvinistic perspective God is the author of evil because He brought it into existence.
+This goes against everything that characterizes God as worthy of worship and completely good.
 How can a perfect being bring about imperfection?
 Only through the Calvinistic perspective is this possible because God is the cause of everything that exists including evil, instead of Eve and Lucifer bringing sin into God’s creation by going against God in their own free will.
-William Lane Craig, a really smart nerd, on the subject of Calvinism once said “according to this view (causal determinism and compatibilism), the way in which God sovereignly controls everything that happens is by causing it to happen, and freedom is re-interpreted to be consistent with being causally determined by factors outside oneself” (http://www.reasonablefaith.org/molinism-vs-calvinism).
-So in other words, since God is ultimately the first cause of everything, God is therefore from the Calvinistic perspective, the author of evil.
-Something that is completely contradictory to the Bible and Judeo-Christianity as a whole.
-There are even Calvinist’s that affirm that God is the author of evil like RC Sproul Jr. who in his book, Almighty All Over, pushes this idea of God being the author of evil several times throughout his book.
-You can read more of that at this link: http://www.reclaimingthemind.org/blog/2008/09/taking-calvinism-too-far-rc-sproul-jr%E2%80%99s-evil-creating-deity/
+Philosopher William Lane Craig on the subject of Calvinism once said “according to this view (causal determinism and compatibilism), the way in which God sovereignly controls everything that happens is by causing it to happen, and freedom is re-interpreted to be consistent with being causally determined by factors outside oneself (6).”

-Now these are just 3 of many objections I have to Calvinism and are just reasons as to why I do not affirm to be one.
-Other objections I have include sin being excusable or God lying to people in the Bible, but that would take at least 7 forevers to explain every objection I have to Calvinism, so for the sake of time I only chose 3 objections.
+Now these are just 3 of many objections I have to Calvinism and are just reasons as to why I do not affirm to be Calvinist.
+Other objections I have include sin being excusable or God lying to people in the Bible, but that would take awhile to explain every objection I have to Calvinism, so for the sake of time I only chose 3 objections.
 Hopefully, this helps you with understanding this issue and maybe one day you can decide where you stand on the issue of how God’s Sovereignty and Humanity’s Free Will interact together.
-My advice for those of you do not understand this issue quite yet is to just believe what the Bible affirms: 1) that God is Sovereign and 2) that everyone has Free Will.
-This is the safest stance concerning this issue because it is strictly Biblical without the nerdy and heady philosophical concepts involved.
-Until next time, Jesus bless and Godspeed!
+My advice for those of you do not understand this issue quite yet is to just believe what the Bible affirms: 1) that God is Sovereign and 2) that humans have Free Will.
+This is the safest stance concerning this issue because it is strictly Biblical avoids the gridlock nature of philosophical schools of thought like Calvinism among others.
+With that, Godspeed and Jesus bless!